What Are Continuing Care Retirement Communities (CCRCs)?

 CCRCs are frequently situated on golf courses, almost always have a pool and typically offer spa services and a variety of other activities.

-Standard senior-community services like flexible transportation, housekeeping, laundry, meals and security service are a given.
+Standard senior living community services like dining, flexible transportation, housekeeping, laundry and security service are given.

 In addition to the amenities designed to appeal to more active seniors, CCRCs provide care, both medical and personal, at the highest levels.